-The goal of this ethics and decision-making continuing education program is to provide dietitians, health educators, physical therapists, occupational therapists, and pharmacists with information on moral and ethical decision making.
-After studying the information presented here, you will be better able to:
+The goal of this ethics and decision-making continuing education program is to provide dietitians, pharmacists, health educators, occupational therapists, physical therapists, speech-language pathologists and radiologic technologists with information on moral and ethical decision-making.
+After studying the material presented here, you will be better able to:

-- Define the concept of moral or ethical decision making, and cite examples of moral decisions
+- Define the concept of moral or ethical decision-making

 - Discuss how critical thinking and dilemma discussion can affect moral development

-This course is intended for an interprofessional audience, including dietitians, health educators, and physical therapists.
+This course is intended for multiple professions, including dietitians, health educators, and physical therapists.

 Dietitians: Take this version of the course to ensure you receive appropriate credit.